Black Belt Sega Master System Price Guide & Value

 Buying Guide & Authenticity

-Is Black Belt Rare?
+Is Black Belt a rare game?

-Description
+Description Black Belt

 This unreleased, unfinished Atari 5200 game is similar to Broderbund's famous game, Karateka.
 Select your black belt level (difficulty level) and fight your way through eight rooms.
 The keypad is used to execute a variety of karate moves, although the game has no collision detection so you can't really fight your enemies.
 While the game looks promising, you cannot progress beyond eight rooms because you can't defeat your enemies.